 Our Work

-NAUWU is a community participatory initiative which aims to end inequities in maternal health outcomes and experience for ethnic minority womxn of African Caribbean Heritage(WACH) living in Scotland, through asset-framed, culturally nuanced, empowering community education, participation & accountable co-production.
+NAUWU is a community participatory initiative which aims to end inequities in maternal health outcomes and experience for ethnic minority women of African Caribbean Heritage(WACH) living in Scotland, through asset-framed, culturally nuanced, empowering community education, participation & accountable co-production.

 With the slogan ‘ FGM is more than cutting’, KWISA strongly recommends avoiding personal or single-story approaches and focuses on all types of FGM especially Type 4 which is least known in Scotland.

-KWISA has pioneered engaging with communities and faith leaders in Scotland and works towards the restoration of the dignity of women and girls, preventing FGM and other harmful traditional practices ( HTPs) and supporting women and families affected by FGM to protect girls at risk.
+KWISA pioneered engaging with communities and faith leaders in Scotland and works towards the restoration of the dignity of women and girls, preventing FGM and other harmful traditional practices ( HTPs) and supporting women and families affected by FGM to protect girls at risk.
+This project has built the foundation of work to address the impact of other HTPs such as elongation on the sexual and reproductive health of women from communities where such practices are prevalent.

-Our work includes:
+Our work included:

 • Training community champions and volunteers who are taking an active role in the community raising issues related to FGM.